xlladdins/xll/docs/Excel4MacrosQ-S.md

 **QUERY.GET.DATA**?(connection\_string, query\_text, keep\_query\_def,
 field\_names, row\_numbers, destination)

-Connection\_string    supplies information, such as the data source name, user ID, and passwords, necessary to making a SQL connection to an external data source.
-For example: "DSN=Myserver; Server=server1;
+Connection\_string&nbsp;&nbsp;&nbsp;&nbsp;supplies information, such as the data source name, user ID, and passwords, necessary to making a SQL connection to an external data source.
+For example: "DSN=Myserver;
-UID=dbayer; PWD=buyer1; Database=nwind".
+Server=server1; UID=dbayer; PWD=buyer1; Database=nwind".

+&nbsp;

   - > You must define the data source name (DSN) used in
     > connection\_string before you try to connect to it.